chas-academy/u11-fullstack-js-HenrikFrohm/README.md

 The idea of the application is to provide users with a blog-like experience; where they can create an account, log in, create blog-posts, like/delete posts or just explore the collection of posts provided by search or through the pagination feature (exploring posts seperated by pages).

 At a later stage I would have also liked to add a comment-section- as well as recommended posts feature.
-This, or other features can also be added by anyone interested in continuing working on this application.
+This or other features can also be added by anyone interested in continuing working on this application.

 ### Built With